Dr. Maurice E. Kelley II

 M.M., Louisiana State University

 Music Theory, Strings

-While deployed to Iraq as a member of the 36th Infantry Division Band he served as the non-commissioned officer in charge (NCOIC) of the Jazz Combo and Rhythm and Blues Band as well as bassist for the 36th ID Rock and Latin bands.
-He was also heavily involved in a partnership with Basra University where he presented a lecture series on Western Music, taught classes in string pedagogy, assisted in curriculum development, and performed in a cultural exchange recital.
-His non-musical duties included being the Sergeant of the Guard for an entry control point and a Counter Radio Controlled Improvised Explosive Device Electronic Warfare Specialist.
+While deployed to Iraq as a member of the 36th Infantry Division Band he performed in several popular music groups.
+He was also heavily involved in a partnership with the Basra University Music Department where he presented a lecture series on Western Music, taught courses in string pedagogy, assisted in curriculum development, and performed in a cultural exchange recital.
+His non-musical duties included being the Sergeant of the Guard and a Counter Radio Controlled Improvised Explosive Device Electronic Warfare Specialist.

-Dr. Kelley is active as a clinician and recently gave presentations at the 2012 American String Teacher’s Association National Conference and the Kansas Music Educators Association conference.
-He is also involved in creating partnerships between universities and colleges in the United States and Basra University.
+Dr. Kelley is active as a judge and clinician and has given presentations at national and state conferences.
 He holds a Doctor of Musical Arts from the University of Nebraska-Lincoln where he was a recipient of the prestigious Othmer Graduate Fellowship, a Master of Music from Louisiana State University, and a Bachelor of Science in Education from Missouri State University.